Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Biotin

-Biotin (vitamin B7) is one of the most popular supplements for hair, skin, and nail health, but the clinical evidence is far less impressive than the marketing suggests.
-The strongest evidence exists for brittle nail syndrome, where a study by Colombo et al. Our top pick is Biotin 2500 mcg Softgels (Grade: A-, $0.12/day).
+Biotin is one of the most popular supplements for hair, skin, and nails, but the evidence is far less impressive than the marketing suggests.

 What Is Biotin?